Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 }
 ```
 ---

 ### Imports

-Alphabetize and deduplicate module imports within a file.
-Place all imports at the top of the file below the header comments.
-Do not add additional line breaks between import statements.
-Add a single empty line before the first import and after the last import.
+Arrange and deduplicate module imports alphabetically within a file.
+Place all imports at the top of the file, below any header comments.
+Avoid adding extra line breaks between import statements.
+Include a single empty line before the first import and after the last one.
 SwiftFormat: **sortedImports** SwiftFormat: **duplicateImports**

-A standard organization method helps engineers more quickly determine which modules a file depends on.
-Duplicated import statements have no effect and should be removed for clarity.
+A consistent organization method helps engineers quickly determine which modules a file depends on.
+Duplicate import statements have no effect and should be removed for clarity.

 **Not Preferred**:
 ```swift